AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 **A:** `<METHOD> <PATH> <HTTP/VERSION>` — for example `GET /hello HTTP/1.1`.

 ---
-Absolutely — I will produce a **clean, professional, interview-ready, Obsidian-friendly note** on **Query Strings**, _including the exact code and the exact example from your transcript (id=1 & name=scott)_ exactly as you asked.

-Here is the complete, polished note:

----

 # 🌐 HTTP Query String — Complete Developer Notes

 _(with your exact example and code from the transcript)_